-Additionally, similar conclusion can be drawn in a special case of the first example, where the qubit system is subject to only one of the three dephasing channels, e.g., $\gamma_{1}(t)=\gamma_{2}(t)=0$ and $\gamma_{3}(t)\neq0$.
-The border of $\mathcal{PD}_{1}$ is merged with that of $\mathcal{PD}_{2}$, and the degeneracy occurs.
-Then the BLP measure again works perfectly as RHP measure does, as shown in Ref.~\cite{chinapeople_comparison_pra_2011}.
+Additionally, a similar conclusion can be drawn in a special case of the first example, where the qubit system is subject to only one of the three dephasing channels, e.g., $\gamma_{1}(t)=\gamma_{2}(t)=0$ and $\gamma_{3}(t)\neq 0$.
+The border of $\mathcal{PD}_1$ meets that of $\mathcal{PD}_2$ at the origin in Fig.~\ref{Fig_exam_1}, and the degeneracy occurs alone the $\gamma_{3}$ axis.
+The BLP measure again works perfectly as the RHP measure does, as shown in Ref.~\cite{chinapeople_comparison_pra_2011}.